 Hi, I am Elisa, your local councillor for Limerick City West.
-I live on O’Connell Avenue and am currently in the final few months of studying to become a qualified Speech and Language Therapist.
+I live on O'Connell Avenue and am a Speech and Language Therapist.
+I currently work in mental health and am a board member of West Limerick Resources and Employability Limerick.

 I grew up in Cricklewood in North West London to Irish parents and returned to my father’s native Limerick when I was 15.
 After sitting my leaving certificate at Limerick Tutorial College, I studied medicine in UCD.
 I lived and worked for 10 years in Dublin as Community Integration Officer with Headway, an organisation that provides supports to individuals living with acquired brain injury.